-From Tuesday 11 – Thursday 13 June, Truro Cathedral will participate in an independent audit, commissioned by the Church of England, to look at cathedral arrangements for keeping people safe from harm and abuse.
+In June 2019, Truro Cathedral participated in an independent audit, commissioned by the Church of England, to look at cathedral arrangements for keeping people safe from harm and abuse.
 Every cathedral in England will engage in this audit process because bringing in fresh eyes and safeguarding expertise will proactively enable learning and improvement in how cathedrals individually and collectively keep people safe.

 In August 2019, Truro Cathedral received the final audit report from the Social Care Institute for Excellence.
 The report recognises the many areas of strength Truro Cathedral has with regards to safeguarding and offers insight into how the cathedral can further build on these areas.
 The report can be downloaded here.
 The cathedral’s Safeguarding Committee will be meeting in early September to carry out an in-depth review of the recommendations included in the report with a view to